Spring salamander: Predation and enemies

 Fish are the main predators of the spring salamander, including the Brook Trout (Salvelinus fontinalis).
 Survival of the spring salamander is reduced by over 50% in the presence of fingerling brook trout with an even greater reduction in the presence of adult fish.
 The growth of spring salamanders is reduced by as much as 90% in areas where spring salamanders and brook trout coexist.
 Enemies include the Ocoee salamander, who is more likely to flee when it encounters the spring salamander.
 Other predators of this species include the Eastern Garter Snake (Thamnophis sirtalis) and the Northern Water Snake (Nerodia sipedon).
 Larger specimens of this species will also exhibit cannibalism of smaller individuals.
 This species will also put off a toxin through their skin to try and ward off predation.

 Conservation status

 The IUCN Red List categorizes the Spring salamander as least concern, and the United States Federal list has no specific status noted for G. porphyriticus.
-However in the state of Connecticut G. porphyriticus is listed as threatened.
-These populations are threatened in Connecticut primarily due to deforestation, agriculture, and introduction of fish for sport such as trout.
+However in the states of New Jersey, Connecticut, Mississippi, Massachusetts, Rhode Island and Texas, G. porphyriticus is listed as threatened.
+These state populations are threatened primarily due to deforestation, agriculture, and introduction of fish for sport such as trout.

+The Adirondack / Appalachian population in Québec, Canada has been listed as threatened on Schedule 1 of the Species at Risk Act since 2017.